cheese-chess/old_cheese_chess/README.md

 <center><img src="./assets/cheese.png"></center>

 # CCE - Cheese Chess Engine
 Like chess but cheesy?
-A hobbiest chess engine/game (with high ambitions).
+A hobbyist chess engine/game (with high ambitions).

 ## Algorithms
 CCE currently has 3 algorithms.
 You can change the algorithm used by editing ```build.sh```.
 The ELO rating for the algorithms is represented below. (data from various games against Stockfish and human players)